-This is a risk particular to the Fund which has heavy emphasis on high yield dividend stock.
+Dividend policy risk is the risk that the Fund will have heavy emphasis on high yield dividend stock.
 Such a risk may occur when fundamentals of the company's business deteriorate or if there is a change in the dividend payout policy resulting in a reduction of the dividend to be paid by the company.